Jmt-code/Idle_game/README.md

   - `x5` - Buy 5 buildings

-  - `x10` - Buy 10 buildings### 🎯 Objective### 🎯 Objetivo
+  - `x10` - Buy 10 buildings### 🎯 Objective> **Live Version:** https://jmt-code.github.io/Idle_game/

   - `x100` - Buy 100 buildings

-  - `MAX` - Buy the maximum you can affordBake as many cookies as you can by clicking the giant cookie and purchasing buildings that generate them automatically.Hornea tantas galletas como puedas haciendo click en la galleta gigante y comprando edificios que las generen automáticamente.
+  - `MAX` - Buy the maximum you can affordBake as many cookies as you can by clicking the giant cookie and purchasing buildings that generate them automatically.